“Gee, I wish this tent was harder to pitch!” – no one, ever.

 Taking it back down and getting it in the carry bag again is just as easy.

-Thanks to its low price, the Coleman Sundome Tent is a popular beginner’s tent.
+Thanks to its affordable price, the Coleman Sundome Tent is a popular beginner’s tent.
 But the tent is budget in price only.
 Coleman have been manufacturing outdoor equipment for over a century and their experience shines through in this model.

 Whilst the zippers snag occasionally and the poles are made from fiberglass, these are minor cost-saving measures that overall didn’t ruin the experience of the Sundome for us.

 However, the rain fly only covers the top section of the tent, protecting the exposed mesh openings.
 It is not designed for use in heavy showers and might even let some water seep in during light showers.

-Whilst the Coleman might struggle in bad weather, the ventilation in the tent makes it a good choice for hot summer nights, as it allows air to move through the tent.
+Whilst the Coleman might struggle in bad weather, the proper ventilation in the tent makes it a good choice for hot summer nights, as it allows air to move through the tent.

 If you’re looking for an inexpensive, easy tent to let you get out and enjoy the great outdoors, banking on the Coleman Sundown is a good place to start.
 It’s not the perfect tent and I’d hesitate to recommend it for avid campers but it’s a great introduction to camping!

 This model comes in a range of sizes, although we have only reviewed the 2-Person tent it appears that the quality across all sizes is consistent.
 If you like the sound of this Coleman but want a little more space, then consider getting the 3-person Sundome tent instead.
 If you’re looking for more information, you can read our Coleman Sundome 2-Person Tent Review.